NiborGnu/color-game/README.md

 ## Technologies Used

 - [Favicon](https://icons8.com/icons/set/witch) was used to add an icon in the tab.
 - [HTML](https://developer.mozilla.org/en-US/docs/Web/) was used as the foundation of the site.
 - [CSS](https://developer.mozilla.org/en-US/docs/Web/) - was used to add the styles and layout of the site.
 - [CSS Flexbox](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox) - was used to arrange items symmetrically on the pages.
-- [Miro](https://miro.com/) - was used to make flowchart for functions.
+- [Miro](https://miro.com/) - was used to make a flowchart for functions.
 - [JS](https://www.w3schools.com/js/) - was used to add interactivity to the site.
 - [VSCode](https://code.visualstudio.com/) was used as the main tool to write and edit code.
 - [Git](https://git-scm.com/) was used for the version control of the website.
 - [GitHub](https://github.com/) was used to host the code of the website.
 - [Photoshop](https://www.adobe.com/products/photoshop.html) was used to resize images for the README file.

 ---